nginxinc/nginx-gateway-fabric/docs/architecture.md

 ## The NGINX Kubernetes Gateway Pod

-The NGINX Kubernetes Gateway consists of three containers:
+The NGINX Kubernetes Gateway consists of two containers:

 1. `nginx`: the data plane.
 Consists of an NGINX master process and NGINX worker processes.
 The master process controls the worker processes.
 The worker processes handle the client traffic and load balance the traffic to the backend